ellakoa/postcard-poem/content/posts/old-man-winter.md

   'Old Man Winter' inspired a late snowfall in
   March when the blackthorn blossom was out.
-  I walked down the lanes and was fascinated with the layer of snow covering the blossom.
+  I walked down the lanes and was fascinated with the layer of snow crowning the blossom.
 alignPoemLeft: true
 address: |-
   Old Man Winter